LEXUGE/nixos/README.md

 The system configuration could be split up into three pieces, system-wide, user-land, and device-specifications.
 - User-land `users/`: I would do some personal configuration here, this would include which shell to use for specific user, what packages to install, etc.
 - Device-specifications `devices/`: This would include some non-universal device specific configurations like `TLP` power management and `fprintd` fingerprint auth.
-- System: Rest of them are a re-usable system with my personal flavor added (e.g. `smartdns` and transparent proxy for better networking experience).
+- System: Rest of them are a re-usable system with my personal flavor added (e.g. transparent proxy for better networking experience).

 # Security details
 As for me, I am on my best to ensure that the system is convenient to use and secure.
 But here are some concerns:
 - `services.fstrim.enable` is set to `true` which means that attacker may be able to perceive the data usage of the fully encrypted disk.
+- `clash` runs under root in systemd for UDP redir.
 - `howdy` is not suggested to use if you need to ensure high level security due to the potentiality of spoofing.
 - There is keyfile added to `/` partition encryption in order to eliminate the twice keying in of the LUKS passphrase.
 This may imply security concerns.